-Young, Black Authors Are Essential To The Diversity of Literature In 2020
+Young, Black Authors Are Essential to the Diversity of Literature in 2020

-Los Angeles, CA -- (ReleaseWire) -- 02/19/2020 --Author, actor, and screenwriter, Vincent Bowe.
-Age 27.
-With a majority-white publishing industry, many authors and their stories are pushed to the background.
+Los Angeles, CA -- (ReleaseWire) -- 02/20/2020 --With a majority-white publishing industry, many authors and their stories are pushed to the background.
 Author, Vincent Bowe, traveled across the country with a story that he believes will stand out.
 Bowe, was born and raised in Hampton, Virginia before setting his sights on California to pursue his career.
 After three days of driving, he arrived in Los Angeles with a story and a dream.
 Just a few years to the date, he is now a published author, actor, and entrepreneur with strong intentions on changing the face of both the publishing and film industries.

 Bowe's debut novel, Faces of Prophecy, the first book in his series The Elite Way, was released this January.
 The Elite Way follows four young men, of various ethnicities and backgrounds, on a quest to become some of the best fighters in the universe.
 Readers from across the country have embraced Faces of Prophecy for its fresh take on the fantasy-fiction genre and diverse cast of characters.